Remains of Residential School Children Found

 6. The National Inquiry Into Missing and Murdered Indigenous Women and Girls – MMIWG

 The National Inquiry’s Final Report reveals that persistent and deliberate human and Indigenous rights violations and abuses are the root cause behind Canada’s staggering rates of violence against Indigenous women, girls and 2SLGBTQQIA people.
-This two volume report calls for transformative legal and social changes to resolve the crisis that has devastated Indigenous communities across the country.
+This two volume Final Report calls for transformative legal and social changes to resolve the crisis that has devastated Indigenous communities across the country.

 The Final Report is comprised of the truths of more than 2,380 family members, survivors of violence, experts and Knowledge Keepers shared over two years of cross-country public hearings and evidence gathering.
 It delivers 231 individual Calls for Justice directed at governments, institutions, social service providers, industries and all Canadians. – National Inquiry website.